clusterio/clusterio/docs/contributing.md

 The documentation uses the binaries provided by the packages, but for the development environment you will need to call the packages directly:

     npx clusteriocontroller -> node packages/controller
-    npx clusterioslave -> node packages/slave
+    npx clusteriohost -> node packages/host
     npx clusterioctl -> node packages/ctl

 Note that to use `clusterioctl` you will have to create a control config first:

     node packages/controller bootstrap create-ctl-config [admin-user]

-Once you've set up the cluster you can use `node packages/controller run` to run the controller and `node packages/slave run` to run the slave which connects to the controller.
+Once you've set up the cluster you can use `node packages/controller run` to run the controller and `node packages/host run` to run the host which connects to the controller.

 For web development on the controller there are also the following flags: